smarttdm/ebaas.github.io/_posts/2017-04-25-BuildStateMachineWorkflow.markdown

 #### Handle events of “Started” state

-As mentioned previously, the typical scenario for a state machine workflow it enters a state,  creates a task and waits for an action the user takes to raise an event.
+As mentioned previously, the typical scenario for a state machine workflow is that it enters a state,  creates a task and waits for an action the user takes to raise an event.
 You handle external events using an EventDriven activity and a HandleNewteraEvent activity.
 The task created in the “Started” state has two actions which raise the “IssueAssigned” and “IssueRejected” events.
 You need to handle these two events in the state.

 Drag another EventDriven activity into the Started state activity, change its name to RejectedEventDriven.
 Then, drag a HandleNewteraEvent activity from the toolbox into RejectedEventDriven and change its name to “HandleIssueRejectedEvent”.
 Click HandleIssueRejectedEvent, switch to “Properties” tab, and select “IssueRejected” as the event to be handled (See Fig. 18).
 With the setting, the HandleIssueAssignedEvent activity is executed when the “IssueAssigned” event is raised.